US futures reach for gains amid surging Treasury yields: Stock market news today today

-Stocks reach for gains amid surging Treasury yields: Stock market news today
+Stocks higher after Powell says Fed will be 'proceeding carefully' on rate hikes: Stock market news today

-Stocks rose slightly above the flatline on Thursday, attempting to rebound from a sell-off as Treasury yields marched higher and investors awaited a speech by Federal Reserve Chair Jerome Powell.
+Stocks rose on Thursday, attempting to rebound from a sell-off as Treasury yields marched higher and investors digested a speech by Federal Reserve Chair Jerome Powell.

 Treasury yields climbed for the fourth day in a row, keeping up the pressure on stocks, as investors kept a wary eye on developments in the Middle East conflict.

-Powell's comments on Thursday will be scrutinized for signs that the Fed intends to hike rates again this year, as the US economy is proving resilient.
-Given that, some strategists are questioning whether it's time for the central bank to raise its target for inflation.
+Powell said Thursday that inflation is still too high, signaling that the Fed intends to hold interest rates high for an extended period of time as economic growth remains strong.
+In recent days, some strategists, including Mohamed El-Erian, have questioned whether it's time for the central bank to raise its target for inflation.

 Read more: What a Fed rate-hike pause means for bank accounts, CDs, loans, and credit cards